twbs/bootstrap/site/content/docs/5.3/components/carousel.md

 - The carousel is a slideshow for cycling through a series of content, built with CSS 3D transforms and a bit of JavaScript.
 It works with a series of images, text, or custom markup.
 It also includes support for previous/next controls and indicators.

-- For performance reasons, **carousels must be manually initialized** using the [carousel constructor method](#methods).
+- For performance reasons, **carousels must be manually initialized** using the [carousel constructor method](#methods){:target="\_blank"}.
 Without initialization, some of the event listeners (specifically, the events needed touch/swipe support) will not be registered until a user has explicitly activated a control or indicator.

-  The only exception are [autoplaying carousels](#autoplaying-carousels) with the `data-bs-ride="carousel"` attribute as these are initialized automatically on page load.
+  The only exception are [autoplaying carousels](#autoplaying-carousels){:target="\_blank"} with the `data-bs-ride="carousel"` attribute as these are initialized automatically on page load.
 If you're using autoplaying carousels with the data attribute, **don't explicitly initialize the same carousels with the constructor method.**

 - Nested carousels are not supported.
 You should also be aware that carousels in general can often cause usability and accessibility challenges.